genedan/TmVal/docs/usage/growth/compound.rst

 Examples
 ========================

 Let's repeat the above examples using the TmVal package.
-Let's start by importing CompoundAmt, which is a class that can be used for compound interest calculations:
+Let's start by importing ``CompoundAmt``, which is a class that can be used for compound interest calculations:

 .. ipython:: python